aryan048/trading_model/README.md

    - This will download a specific file for December 31, 2024, into the `Downloads` directory.
    - Alternatively, run main.py to start downloading data beginning 5 years ago, up until now

+4. **Resolve pandas_ta error**
+   - The squeeze_pro file has an incorrect import, head to this directory
+   '''bash
+   /Users/aryanhazra/Library/Caches/pypoetry/virtualenvs/trading-model-vnO__Cft-py3.13/lib/python3.13/site-packages/pandas_ta/momentum
+   '''bash
+   - and change
+   '''bash
+   from numpy import NaN as npNaN
+   '''bash
+   - to
+   '''bash
+   from numpy import nan as npNaN
+   '''bash

 ## Running the Model

 Once the data is downloaded and stored locally, you can begin training the model.
 Here’s how to run the prediction script: